By David Brand

 “This is a larger conversation about how young adults are managed throughout all systems … I think it’s bigger than the criminal justice system,” Ginsburg said.
 “Is it appropriate to send an 18- or 19-year-old to an adult shelter?
 Arguably not.
 There’s a lot of conversation in the medical field about whether or not mental health provisions and pediatrics should be moved to that age.”

-The DOC has implemented various BOC reforms, including eliminating the use of solitary confinement for young adults, and said it is working to house young adult inmates and detainees in age-appropriate housing according to classification and risk assessments.
+The DOC has implemented various Board of Correction reforms, including eliminating the use of solitary confinement for young adults, and said it is working to house young adult inmates and detainees in age-appropriate housing according to classification and risk assessments.

-In a statement, DOC Commissioner Cynthia Brann said she disagrees with the BOC’s “one-size-fits-all” approach to detaining young people in separate facilities or units.
+In a statement, DOC Commissioner Cynthia Brann said she disagrees with the Board’s “one-size-fits-all” approach to detaining young people in separate facilities or units.

 “We agree with the board that there is a great benefit to providing services based on a population’s specific needs, and that’s crucial to our approach to housing,” Brann said.
 “18-21 year-olds do not all have the same needs so we can’t address them all the same way.”